 Did you make anything on your own?

 A great way to get your foot in the door and show you have initiative is to start a project independently.
 Follow the standard tutorials if you don’t know what you are doing, but if you want to stand out among the candidates.
 You will need to come up with something unique and not follow the standard path of “resume projects.”
 Or, if you do go that path, you need to take it to the next level.
 Add something unique to your project or connect two different projects.

 Are you willing to try new things and push through walls to figure things out?

 You can help alleviate their fears that they will be spending all of the precious time helping you by showing you have the drive needed to be a good coder.
-Remember how I just talked about taking initiative and taking two projects and combining them?
+Remember how I just talked about taking the initiative and taking two projects and combining them?
 One of the easiest ways to show you are driven is to document the process.
-Make a blog or YouTube channel show over a few posts or several videos on how you overcame the challenges and figured out the project on your own.
+Make a blog or YouTube channel show over a few posts or several videos on how you overcame the challenges and figured out the project independently.

 Let me give you a hint here; failure is good as long as you show the fall and then you picking yourself up again.

 So many people get confused about this point.
-They want to show a perfect project and how the breezed through the entire thing with no mistakes.
+They want to show a perfect project and how they breezed through the entire thing with no mistakes.
 That is the wrong thing to do.
 Show your potential team leader that you are the kind of programmer that takes a licking and keeps on ticking.